Human Research Protection Program

 Click the boxes below for resources related to each step of the human research process.

 The Principal Investigator (PI) bears direct responsibility for the implementation and conduct of the research and for ensuring the protection of human research participants.
-The PI must promptly report any harm or injury (physical, psychological, social, or economic) or unanticipated problems or incidents involving risks to subjects or others to the IRB.
+The PI must promptly report any harm or injury (physical, psychological, social, or economic) that is related to the project or that may represent a change in the anticipated risks to participants, or unanticipated problems or incidents involving risks to subjects or others to the IRB.

-If you have any questions, please contact the Human Research Protection Program at 542-3199.
+If you have any questions, please contact the Human Research Protection Program at IRB@uga.edu.

-Serious non-compliance or major protocol deviations must be reported to the IRB within 5 business days of the investigator’s or research staff member’s learning of the event by submitting a Report of New Information in the IRB Portal (irb.ovpr.uga.edu).
-See Office of Research Compliance Policy and Procedure for Responding to Allegations of Research Noncompliance.
+Serious non-compliance or major protocol deviations must be reported to the IRB within 5 business days of the investigator’s or research staff member’s learning of the event by submitting Reportable New Information in the IRB Portal (irb.ovpr.uga.edu).
+Look for the red button labelled Reportable New Information under the Create Submission button on your My Inbox or landing page once you have logged in.

 - Failure to submit a continuing review request or progress report 30 days or more in advance of expiration or due dates